 - Three novels.

-- A children’s 5-book series, plus another three books for children.
+- A children’s 5-book series, a set of comic-book stories for Disney, and another three books for children.

 - The autobiography of the Beatles’ hairdresser: The Cutting Edge.